R. J. Reynolds: Children's philanthropy

 The Reynolds' estate, Reynolda House, was completed just prior to Reynolds' death in 1918 and was later donated by his daughter, Mary Reynolds Babcock, for use as an art museum.
 At the age of 28, Mary inherited $30 million and became one of the world's richest women.
-She contributed to the William Neal Reynolds Coliseum in Raleigh, North Carolina in honor of her uncle.
+She contributed to the William Neal Reynolds Coliseum in Raleigh, North Carolina, in honor of her uncle.
 Her will gave $525,000 for a dormitory at Salem College in Winston-Salem.

 The Z. Smith Reynolds Foundation was formed by Mary Reynolds Babcock and her siblings to honor their brother, Reynolds' son Zachary, whose mysterious death at the age of 20 at Reynolda is still disputed to this day as murder or suicide.
 The Z. Smith Reynolds Foundation to this day gives away millions annually in the Piedmont Triad region.
 Babcock and her husband Charles also donated land and funds to start a country club from the grounds of Reynolda in 1939, allowing members to sign up for $1 a year while she was alive.

-An area of 350 acre of the grounds of the Reynolda estate was donated to Wake Forest University, which then relocated from Wake Forest, North Carolina to Winston-Salem in 1956 and was given $350,000 annually from the Z. Smith Reynolds Foundation in exchange for the move.
-The Reynolds family is honored through many names on the Wake Forest campus, including Reynolda Hall, the university's library, the Z. Smith Reynolds Library, William Neal Reynolds Gymnasium, along with a dormitory named for Mary Reynolds Babcock.
+An area of 350 acre of the grounds of the Reynolds estate was donated to Wake Forest University, which then relocated from Wake Forest, North Carolina, to Winston-Salem in 1956 and was given $350,000 annually from the Z. Smith Reynolds Foundation in exchange for the move.
+The Reynolds family is honored through many names on the Wake Forest campus, including Reynolda Hall; the university's library, the Z. Smith Reynolds Library; William Neal Reynolds Gymnasium; along with a dormitory named for Mary Reynolds Babcock.
 Her husband, Charles Babcock, is honored by Wake Forest through the Charles Babcock School of Business Administration.
 The school was begun through $500,000 each in gifts from the Z. Smith Reynolds Foundation and Nancy Susan Reynolds.
 Winston-Salem's airport, the Smith Reynolds Airport, is named for Zachary Smith Reynolds.

-Reynolds' older son Dick also donated acres of land and funds to the county for the establishment of a golf course and public park in 1939, called Reynolds Park.
+Reynolds' older son, Dick, also donated acres of land and funds to the county for the establishment of a golf course and public park in 1939, called Reynolds Park.
 Its opening in 1940 marked the first time that the Winston-Salem public had access to swimming pools, tennis courts, and a golf course—previously, one had to be a member of a private club to use these types of facilities.